TharunKumarReddyPolu/Tweety-Virtual-Voice-Assistant/README.md

   $ git checkout changetype_name
 ```
 #### Method 2:
-You can also create the branch and checkout to the desired branch using the single command as below
+You can also create the branch and checkout to the desired branch using the single command below
 ```bash
   $ git checkout -b changetype_name
 ```